NehorayFromIsrael/Neogram/Framework/options/normal/README.txt

 --- Bot_Variables Array---

- Bot_Variables is an array that stored all bot user info from message, like chat_id,the text of his message etc, its store also the MongoDB collections you entered in configure file and also other variable you may wont to pass also configured in "configure" file
+ Bot_Variables is an array that stored all bot user info from message, like chat_id,the text of his message etc, its store also the MongoDB collections you entered in "configure file" and also other variable you may wont to pass also configured in "configure" file

  you have easy access from any func to all the variables you ever need for your bot